tom-bleher/ALLS-Multivariable-Gradient-Descent/README.md

 <div align="center">
 <img src="Media/grad_des_test.png"/>
 </div>
-The final line shows we approached `focus -967`, `second_dispersion 37`, `third_dispersion 64`.
+The final line shows we approached 'focus -967', 'second_dispersion 37', 'third_dispersion 64'.
 This is due to rounding errors, resulting in the optimized values not being exact, but we get very close.